 Palantir Technologies Inc. (PLTR) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the company had lost 1.27% over the past month.
-This has lagged the Business Services sector's gain of 1.02% and the S&P 500's gain of 4.55% in that time.
+Prior to today's trading, shares of the company had gained 4.09% over the past month.
+This has outpaced the Business Services sector's gain of 0.58% and lagged the S&P 500's gain of 6.19% in that time.

 Wall Street will be looking for positivity from PLTR as it approaches its next earnings report date.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $0.18 per share and revenue of $1.46 billion, which would represent changes of -5.26% and +33.58%, respectively, from the prior year.
+PLTR's full-year Zacks Consensus Estimates are calling for earnings of $0.18 per share and revenue of $1.46 billion.
+These results would represent year-over-year changes of -5.26% and +33.58%, respectively.

-Investors should also note any recent changes to analyst estimates for PLTR.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for PLTR.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 PLTR is currently sporting a Zacks Rank of #3 (Hold).

 The Technology Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 164, putting it in the bottom 36% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 170, which puts it in the bottom 34% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.